filamentgroup/shoestring/README.md

 ### Tracker

 Included in the development build is a method tracker.
 It works by proxying all calls to `shoestring.fn` methods through a corresponding method that records the invocation in local storage. **NOTE** this does not include methods defined on `shoestring`.
-The methods used during execution can be inspected.
+Then the methods being used across pages by your application can be inspected.

 ```javascript
 JSON.parse( window.localStorage.getItem(shoestring.trackedMethodsKey) );
 ```

-If the method tracker is included during a significant portion of development then this list can be used to remove unused functions from your Shoestring build using a custom meta-module.
+If the method tracker is included during a significant portion of development this list can be used to remove unused functions from your Shoestring build with a custom meta-module.

+## Contributing

+...